 - The Connecting People to Power report, referenced throughout this document, has many practical examples of how to put the core principles into practice within State agencies. - When developing community engagement plans, consult the self-assessment questions and scoring rubric embedded within the Guiding Principles for a Just Transition.
-The questions and rubric can support assessment of the equity and justice implications of community engagement plans. - The Public Participation Plans: Federal Guidance and State Examples memo developed by the Center for Whole Communities, the Rural Environmental Justice Opportunities Informed by Community Expertise (R.E.J.O.I.C.E.) project, the Rights and Democracy Institute, and the Vermont Renews BIPOC Council, is a key resource that can help align your community engagement plan with federal public participation requirements.
+The questions and rubric can support assessment of the equity and justice implications of community engagement plans. - The Public Participation Plans: Federal Guidance and State Examples memo developed by the Vermont Law and Graduate School's Environmental Justice Clinic for the Center for Whole Communities, the Rural Environmental Justice Opportunities Informed by Community Expertise (R.E.J.O.I.C.E.) project, the Rights and Democracy Institute, and the Vermont Renews BIPOC Council This is a key resource that can help align your community engagement plan with federal public participation requirements.